 Peter Swanson Partner

-Peter appears regularly as counsel before Courts and other tribunals.
-He has represented clients at all levels of Court, including the British Columbia Supreme Court, the Federal Court, the British Columbia Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.
+Peter appears regularly as counsel before a variety of Courts.
+He has represented clients in the British Columbia Supreme Court, the Federal Court, the British Columbia Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.
+He has also represented clients before a variety of tribunals including the Health Professions Review Board, the Medical Services Commission, the College of Physicians and Surgeons of British Columbia and the Workers Compensation Appeal Tribunal.

-Peter is a regular contributor to a local trade journal and writes on maritime law topics.
+Peter is a regular contributor to local trade journals on maritime law topics.
 He has written for the Advocate, the International Insurance Law Review, and co-authored the section on Canada for the International Comparative Legal Guide to: Commodities and Trade Law 2006.
-He is a frequent speaker, having presented at numerous conferences and to a number of industry groups, including the Chamber of Shipping of B.C.
-“Business of Shipping” course.
-Peter is currently active on the board of a number of societies and the Canadian Bar Association (“CBA”).
-He is presently Chair of the National Maritime Law Section of the CBA, and Chair of the Host Committee, ICMA, 2012.
-He has a long tradition of charitable fund raising for different organizations and competed in the 2008 Three Peaks Challenge fundraiser (a 24 hour challenge to climb 3 of the United Kingdom’s tallest peaks), which raised over £600,000.
+Peter is currently active on number of boards and other organizations.
+He is a director of a number of not-for-profit organizations including the Chamber of Shipping of B.C.
+He is past Chair of the Provincial (BC) and National Maritime Law Sections of the Canadian Bar Association (“CBA”), and was Chair of the Host Committee of ICMA, 2012.
+He has a long tradition of charitable fund raising for different organizations.
+In 2008 and in 2014 Peter competed as a team member in the Sailors Society Three Peaks Challenge (a 24 hour effort to climb three of the United Kingdom’s tallest peaks – Ben Nevis (4,406ft) in Scotland; Helvellyn (3,117ft) in England and Snowdon (3,560ft) in Wales).
 He has also been involved in the organization of many events (fundraising and educational) including Comité Maritime International, Vancouver.

 Peter is recognized by his peers as a leader in the field of maritime law.
-He has been listed in The Best Lawyers in Canada since it was first published in Canada in 2006, is rated as Repeatedly Recommended for shipping and maritime law in the Canadian Legal Lexpert Directory, is BV Peer Review rated in LexisNexis – Martindale-Hubbell, and is listed for maritime law in Who’s Who Legal: Canada.
+He has been listed in the Best Lawyers in Canada since it was first published in 2006, is rated as Repeatedly Recommended for shipping and maritime law in the Canadian Legal L’expert Directory, is listed in Who’s Who Legal Canada for Shipping & Maritime and Who’s Who Legal for Shipping and is listed with Chambers and Partners for transportation law.

 Z.I.
 Pompey Industrie v.
 ECU-Line N.V.; 2003 SCC 27, 30 C.P.C.
 (5th) 1, 224 D.L.R.
 (4th) 577, 2003 A.M.C.
 1280, 303 N.R.
 201, 1 S.C.R.
 450, 240 F.T.R.
 318 (note), REJB 2003-40815, J.E.
 2003-892; Supreme Court of Canada; Subject: Contracts; Torts; International; Carriers --- Contract of carriage -- Performance of contract -- Deviation; Conflict of laws -- Contracts -- Choice of law -- Where contract specifying law.

 Canadian Forest Products Ltd. v.
 B.C.
 Rail Ltd.; 2003 BCSC 263, 2003 A.M.C.
-1125; British Columbia Supreme Court; Subject: Contracts; Torts; Civil Practice and Procedure; International; Property; Carriers -- Liability for damage to goods -- Liability for goods shipped under contract of carriage -- Evidence of damage -- General; Maritime law -- Parties -- General; Carriers --- Contract of carriage -- Bill of lading -- Transfer of title; Bailment and warehousing -- Hire of services or work -- Bailee's liability to bailor for loss or damage – Carriers.
+1125; Supreme Court of British Columbia; Subject: Contracts; Torts; Civil Practice and Procedure; International; Property; Carriers -- Liability for damage to goods -- Liability for goods shipped under contract of carriage -- Evidence of damage -- General; Maritime law -- Parties -- General; Carriers --- Contract of carriage -- Bill of lading -- Transfer of title; Bailment and warehousing -- Hire of services or work -- Bailee's liability to bailor for loss or damage – Carrier.

 Ruby Trading S.A. v.
 Parsons; (2000) 194 D.L.R.
 (4th) 303, 264 N.R.
 79, 2 F.C.
 174, 2000 CarswellNat 3455, 2 F.C.
 174; Federal Court of Appeal; Subject: Labour and Employment; Constitutional; Torts; Public; Civil Practice and Procedure; Maritime law --- Admiralty courts -- Maritime jurisdiction of Federal Court – General.